vuestorefront/vue-storefront/packages/docs/integrate/extending-integrations.md

           }
         }
       ],
-      customQueries: {}
     }
   }
 };
 ```

-Because this is an abstract example that applies to all integrations, we intentionally used `'{INTEGRATION_NAME}'` as the name of the integration.
-However, for the sake of example, let's assume it's `sloth`.

-In such a case, registering the `customMethod` method in `extendApiMethods` would create a new `/api/sloth/customMethod` endpoint.
+Because this is an abstract example that applies to all integrations, we intentionally used `{INTEGRATION_NAME}` as the name of the integration.
+In this example, we are registering `customMethod` in `extendApiMethods` that creates a new `/api/{INTEGRATION_NAME}/customMethod` endpoint.

 This method accepts two parameters:

 - `context` which includes:
   - `config` - integration configuration,